milesmcc/cyber101/crypto/exercises.md

 1. Who sent the email?
 How do you know?
 2. When did they send the email?
 3. To whom was the email sent?
-How do you know?
+How do you know? [can these all be answered? verify]

 ```
 -----BEGIN PGP MESSAGE-----